-Dental amalgam fillings are also known as” silver fillings” because they look silver in your mouth.
-This is somewhat misleading as the silver filling does contain elemental mercury.
+Dental amalgam fillings are also known as “silver fillings” because they look silver in your mouth.
+This term is somewhat misleading as the silver filling also contains approximately 50% elemental mercury.

-Dental amalgam is a filling material that has been used for over 150 years.
-It is comprised of a mixture of metals, including liquid ( elemental ) mercury and a powdered alloy of silver, tin, and copper.
-Approximately 50% of the dental amalgam is elemental mercury.
-The chemical properties of elemental mercury create a reaction that allows it to bind with the silver, copper and tin alloy that forms an amalgam filling.
+Used for over 150 years, amalgam is comprised of a mixture of metals, including liquid (elemental) mercury and a powdered alloy of silver, tin, and copper.
+The chemical properties of these materials create a reaction that allows silver, copper and tin alloy to bind together to form an amalgam filling.

-Elemental Mercury is toxic.
-Once mercury enters the body it is quickly absorbed and distributed to the major organs such as the brain, kidney and liver.
-Individual responses to this mercury exposure varies form individual to individual.
+Elemental mercury is toxic, quickly absorbed and distributed to the major organs such as the brain, kidney and liver.
+Individual responses to this mercury exposure vary from individual to individual.
 Scientific studies have identified dental mercury as a potential cause or risk factor for the following conditions: